littlesarker/Nodejs-For-beginners/README.md

     Efficient Garbage Collection: Manages memory to prevent leaks and optimize performance Inline Caching: Speeds up property access by remembering where to find object properties

+ # Understanding V8's Role in Node.js
+V8 provides the core JavaScript execution environment that Node.js is built upon.
+It allows Node.js to:

+    Execute JavaScript code outside the browser
+    Access operating system functionality (file system, networking, etc.)
+    Use the same JavaScript engine that powers Chrome for consistency